psg-mit/marshall/ARTIFACT.md

 ### How to run the artifact

-- You should first choose whether to run the artifact on a virtual machine (VM) we provide or just with the source code.
+- You should first choose whether to run the artifact on a Docker image we provide or just with the source code.
 Here are the links for downloads:
-    * [TODO] VM
+    * [TODO] Docker image
     * [TODO] Source code

+- To run the Docker image:

 - [TODO: version numbers for rlwrap, MPFR, and OPAM] The VM is already fully configured.
 If you choose the source, you should install rlwrap and MPFR, in addition to OPAM.